Buying real estate in Montenegro?

 What interest rates do US citizens get in Montenegro in 2026?

-Interest rates for foreign buyers in Montenegro are generally similar to or slightly higher than rates offered to local residents, with the premium reflecting the additional risk banks perceive when lending to non-residents without local income.
+Interest rates for foreign buyers in Montenegro are generally 0.5% to 2% higher than those offered to local residents, reflecting the additional risk banks assign to non-resident borrowers who may have less predictable connections to the country.

 Can I use US income to qualify in Montenegro right now?